Effective sample size calculator – with free Excel working model

 Scope

-The purpose of this article is to explain how target weighting works and to understand the effects of the weighting on your data.
-After you have applied weighting factors to your data, th
+This article aims to explain how target weighting works and to understand the effects of the weighting on your data.
+After you have applied weighting factors to your data, the effective sample size will usually be reduced.

 What is target weighting?